AI for Main Street: Why Federal Action Should Accelerate Your Local Strategy

 The Window Is Closing on "Wait and See"

 The AI for Main Street Act directs Small Business Development Centers to begin providing guidance on AI operations, data protection, and cybersecurity.
 While this is meaningful, it is also a lagging indicator.
-When the federal government begins codifying AI literacy at the local level, the window for a "wait and see" approach is closing.
+When the federal government begins mandating AI literacy at the local level, the window for a "wait and see" approach is closing.
 The organizations waiting for that public signal have already fallen behind the ones that saw it coming.

 From Curiosity to Action: The AI Onramp